vendasta/content-style-guide/04-grammar-and-mechanics.md

 - Marketing team
 - Support department

-Capitalize individual job titles when referencing to a specific role.
-Don't capitalize when referring to the role in general terms.
+Don't capitalize when referring to a specific role or a role in general terms.

-- Our new Marketing Manager starts today.
+- Our new marketing manager starts today.
 - All the managers ate donuts.

 Don't refer to someone as a “ninja,” “rockstar,” or “wizard” unless they literally are one.

-#### Schools

-The first time you mention a school, college, or university in a piece of writing, refer to it by its full official name.
-On all other mentions, use its more common abbreviation.

-- Georgia Institute of Technology, Georgia Tech
-- Georgia State University, GSU

 #### States, cities, and countries